comphilip/koreader-wiki/features/Dictionary-support.md

 * install [Tesseract language data](https://sourceforge.net/projects/tesseract-ocr-alt/files/)
     * copy language data files for Tesseract 3.02 (e.g. `eng.*` in `tesseract-ocr-3.02.eng.tar.gz` for English and `spa.*` in `tesseract-ocr-3.02.spa.tar.gz` for Spanish) into `koreader/data/tessdata`

+### Tips and tricks

+To open word in dictionary, press and hold.
+But, press and hold for more than 3s, it opens menu with more options, as described [here](https://github.com/koreader/koreader/pull/3199).